 Born from Salone del Mobile.Milano in 1998, SaloneSatellite was the first event to focus on young designers, instantly becoming the unrivalled place for interface with manufacturers, talent scouts and the most promising young designers, and is again running concurrently with the Saloni WorldWide Moscow since their creation in 2005.

-The young designers and graduates-to-be are selected from among the leading design schools in Russia and the post-Soviet countries.
-They will showcase a wide variety of projects, ranging from eminently classic design to the latest trends, or referencing their own cultural traditions.
-Most of all they will demonstrate an increasingly committed approach to design.
+The 37 young designers involved were selected from among the top students at the leading design schools in Russia and the post-Soviet countries.
+They showcased a wide variety of projects, ranging from eminently classic design to the latest trends, or referencing their own cultural traditions.
+Most of all they demonstrated an increasingly committed approach to design.

-A Jury composed of sectoral professionals will award the three best products and the top three winners will be invited to the 2017 edition of SaloneSatellite, held under the umbrella of the Salone del Mobile.Milano, in April.
+A Jury composed of sectoral professionals awarded the three best products and the top three winners will be invited to the SaloneSatellite, held under the umbrella of the Salone del Mobile.Milano, in April.

 Members of the Jury were: Barbara Abele, Associate Professor Art Academy of Latvia; Livia Ballabio, Architect, Jumbo Collection; Stefano Bordone, President Kundalini; Cristina Celestino, Designer, ex SaloneSatellite; Ciarmoli Queda Studio, Architects; Elena Lazareva, Director, WK School of art and Design, London, United Kingdom; Olga Kosyreva, Design Editor, Vogue Russia; Ekaterina Peganova, Editor-in-Chief, Interni Russia; Andrea Vaiani, Commercial Director, Salone del Mobile.Milano; Patrizia Malfatti, International Press Office Coordination Manager, Salone del Mobile.Milano; Marva Griffin, Founder and Curator SaloneSatellite